 I used to get stuck making the same 10 meals.
 There’d be a little variation but I’d generally really struggle for inspiration – now I make all sorts of things!

-I’ve also discovered some new ingredients.
+Along the journey, I’ve also discovered some new ingredients which help balance my blood sugar levels and helps make my goal easier.
 Wholemeal spelt flour is one I couldn’t be without – I used to think of it as being a faddy health food but it’s tasty, miles better for you than refined white flour and doesn’t make you feel bloated.
 Also, spelt or barley make delicious alternatives to risotto rice.

 What health benefits did you notice after giving up sugar?

 It definitely had an impact on my energy levels and my skin looks loads better.
 I also felt a sense of freedom and wasn’t expecting that – I stopped feeling that I had to go to the fridge and scan for something sweet every evening.
 It took a while to get to that point but was worth the wait.

 Your book is called five weeks to sugar-free – why five weeks?